JakeSteam/blog-programming/_posts/2017-02-19-calculating-weapon-damage-with-ideal-ranges.md

 ### Damage

 Now, the final step!
-Simply multiply the weapon’s base damage by the multiplier to calculate the actual weapon damage dealt.
+Simply multiply the weapon's base damage by the multiplier to calculate the actual weapon damage dealt.
 For such a basic calculation no table is needed, but if the sample long distance weapon is assumed to deal 100 damage, we end up with the conclusion that the weapon will deal 38 damage to a target 5 tiles away.
 Melee weapons are also only effective 1 tile away.

 ### Misc

-Below I’ve quoted my rough notes for the formula, as a more concise but less clear version of the calculations above:
+Below I've quoted my rough notes for the formula, as a more concise but less clear version of the calculations above:

 > **Weapon Range** = (Maximum – Minimum) + 1.
 > **Tiles Out Of Range** = If in range, then 0.
 Otherwise, the minimum (absolute) distance between the tile and the minimum or maximum.